DixonKimandu/DixonKimandu/README.md

 👋 Hello there.

-💻 Currently working at Intelligent Solutios.
+💻 I'm currently working at Intelligent Solutions.

 🚀 This is a repository where I've stored code for my latest projects, and I'm super excited to share it with you.